Honduras travel guide

 See also the guidance on healthcare if you’re waiting to return to the UK.

 COVID-19 vaccines if you live in Honduras

+Wherever possible British nationals should aim to be vaccinated in the country where they live.
 We will update this page when the Government of Honduras announces new information on the national vaccination programme.
 You can sign up to get email notifications when this page is updated.

 The Honduras national vaccination programme started in February 2021 and is using AstraZeneca, Pfizer/BioNTech, Moderna and Sputnik V vaccines.
 British nationals resident in Honduras are eligible for vaccination, if they choose to join the programme.
-People who meet the criteria as advertised by the Health Department (Secretaria de Salud) can follow them on http://www.salud.gob.hn/site/ and their social media pages (Twitter and Facebook) for information on the nearest vaccination center.
+People who meet the criteria as advertised by the Health Department (Secretaria de Salud) can follow them on their website and their social media pages (Twitter and Facebook) for information on the nearest vaccination center.

 For information on financial support you can access whilst abroad, visit our financial assistance guidance.

 If you need urgent consular assistance, contact your nearest British embassy, high commission or consulate.
 All telephone numbers are available 24/7.

 There are high levels of crime in Honduras.
 Most serious crime does not affect tourists, but attacks on foreigners, including armed robbery and sexual assault, do sometimes occur.
 These attacks can take place anywhere and at any time of the day.
 People have been killed and injured resisting attack.
 It is useful to carry a small amount of money to hand out in the event of a robbery.